-By Deed dated April 26, 2000, the 1 West Lafayette Street property, consisting of 3.7 acres of real property, designated Lot 106, Block 2, was conveyed by the City of Trenton, for itself and in its capacity as the City of Trenton Parking Utility to the LYCDC for the sum of \$675,000.00.
+By Deed dated April 26, 2000, the 1 West Lafayette Street property, consisting of 3.7 acres of real property, designated Lot 106, Block 2, was conveyed by Debtor purchase the City of Trenton, for itself and in its capacity as 3.7 acre Hotel site from the City of Trenton and City of Trenton Parking Utility to the LYCDC Authority for the sum of \$675,000.00.
 The Deed is recorded with the Mercer County Clerk on April 26, 2000 in Book 03810, Page 0060.

 Subsequently, LYCDC obtained tax exempt bond funding and loans totaling \$48 million to construct a 197 room hotel and conference center (the "Hotel").
-The Bonds were issued by the Debtor pursuant to an "Amended and Restated Resolution Authorizing the Issuance of Revenue Bonds of the Lafayette Yard Community Development Corporation", as amended and supplemented by a "First Supplemental Resolution Authorizing the Issuance of not to Exceed \$34,500,000 Hotel/Conference Center Project Revenue Bonds" and a "Second Supplemental Resolution Authorizing the Issuance of not to Exceed \$16,500,000 Hotel/Conference Center Project Revenue \$16,500,000 Hotel/Conference Center Project Revenue Refunding Bonds", as the same may be further amended from time to time (collectively, the "Resolution").
-Proceeds from the sale of the Bonds were used by the Debtor to refinance debt incurred to, inter alia, acquire, construct, furnish and equip the Facility.
+The Bonds were issued by the Debtor pursuant to an "Amended and Restated Resolution Authorizing the Issuance of Revenue Bonds of the Lafayette Yard Community Development Corporation", as amended and supplemented by a "First Supplemental Resolution Authorizing the Issuance of not to Exceed \$34,500,000 Hotel/Conference Center Project Revenue Bonds" and a "Second Supplemental Resolution Authorizing the Issuance of not to Exceed \$16,500,000 Hotel/Conference Center Project Revenue Refunding Bonds", as the same may be further amended from time to time (collectively, the "Resolution").
+Proceeds from the sale of the Bonds were used by the Debtor to refinance debt incurred to, inter alia, acquire, construct, furnish and equip the FacilityHotel.